wunderio/features_tables/readme.txt

 feature_tables 1.x for Drupal 6.x
 -----------------------------------

-The features_tables module exposes database declared via the drupal schema api as components to features.
+The features_tables module exposes entire database tables declared via the drupal schema api as components to features.
 This enables you to store and deploy _whole_ database _tables_ in code via features.
-This is meant to be used as a last means for modules, which story site buildling _configuration_ in dedicated tables but do not come with inherent features/exportables-support, to work with features.
+This is meant to be used as a last means for modules, which store site buildling _configuration_ in dedicated tables but do not come with inherent features/exportables-support, to work with features.

 Examples
 --------

-- allow your features to store configuration of Drupal 6's
+- allow your features to store configuration of Drupal 6s

   {filters}          and
   {filter_formats}   along with